From the Founders

 If we want proof another path exists, one that delivers human content and utility outside a profit motive, look no further than Wikipedia.
 One of the ten most-visited sites on earth, funded entirely by donations, with no advertising and no profit motive.
 Imperfect as it is, it has no engagement algorithm, no rage bait, no infinite scroll, no mass bot takeover.
 It was built to be useful, not to hold you.
 We built a working model of human-centric design for an encyclopedia.
 The question is why we stopped there.

 The time to build is now.
-The same greed that built the engagement mill handed us, as an unintended consequence, the tools to build the alternative.
+The same system that built the engagement mill handed us, as an unintended consequence, the tools to build the alternative.
 We intend to use them.

 This is the Enclave Project.

-A non-profit dedicated to funding experimentation and exploration in a new category of internet applications, starting from different premises and bound to different commitments.
-Think of it as a venture fund for human utility instead of profit.
+We are creating the antidote to the poison.
+A non-profit dedicated to building a better internet for people by funding experimentation and exploration in a new category of internet applications, starting from different premises and bound to different commitments.
+Think of us as a venture fund for human utility instead of profit.

-We call these applications enclaves.
-An enclave has no profit motive and no advertising.
-It exists for a stated human purpose such as connection, education, information, or discourse.
-Success is measured against that purpose.
-It is built to actively resist the design patterns the consumer internet has spent thirty years refining: no infinite scroll, no engagement metrics, no notifications engineered to pull you back, no personalization algorithm feeding you more of what made you angry last time.
+Practically, an enclave is built to actively resist the design patterns the consumer internet has spent thirty years refining: no infinite feed, no engagement metrics, no notifications engineered to pull you back, no personalization algorithm feeding you more of what made you angry last time.
 It protects the privacy of its users as a first principle.
 It is transparent about what it is doing and why.
 And it treats the people using it as the point of the thing instead of the grain to feed the mill.

 There will not be one enclave.
 There will be many, each addressing a different failure of the commercial internet.
 Some will work.
 Some will not.
 That is the nature of experiment, and we are honest about it.
 What matters is that we run them and take seriously the question of what the internet could look like if the engagement mill were not the only model on offer.

-The first of these is Airlock: a private, invite-only discussion platform built around the premise that every message is written by a human being.
+The first of these is Airlock: an invite-only discussion platform whose purpose is to foster discussion and learning for its own sake.
+A place built around the premise that every message is written by a human being.
 Its architecture is not a set of features added to a conventional platform.
 It is the consequence of removing everything the engagement mill depends on and discovering what is left when you do.
+No algorithmic content feed.
+No engagement metrics.
+No notifications.
+No advertising.
+No selling your contributions as AI training data.
+And no intention to keep you there past the moment you are done.
 A place where the reasonable assumption that you are talking to a person is safe to make again.
-And one that has no interest in keeping you longer than you want to be there.

 Airlock is our first attempt to show that the model is possible.
 The Enclave Project exists to make sure it isn't the last.